tc39/proposal-readonly-collections/README.md

 by Mark S. Miller (@erights) and Peter Hoddie (@phoddie)

 Currently JavaScript collections are unconditionally mutable.
 However, many use cases could benefit from separating the ability to query a collection from the ability to mutate it.
 Indeed, we have seen repeated calls for such support.
-To minimize cognitive load of new API, we propose the addition of only three to methods to all collections, and the addition of new collection classes whose APIs are only a subset of the existing collection abstractions.
+To minimize cognitive load of new API, we propose the addition of only three new methods to all collections, and the addition of new collection classes whose APIs are only a subset of the existing collection abstractions.
 We propose these apply to all EcmaScript enumerable collections, i.e., all EcmaScript collections except `WeakMap` and `WeakSet`.
 We illustrate the general case using `Map` as a concrete example.
 For brevity, we refer to class-like constructors, such as `Map`, as if they are classes.

 Where currently we have one `Map` class that represents the mutable variant, we would add a `FixedMap` and a `ReadOnlyMap`.
 To avoid polluting the global name space, we might add these classes as static members of the `Map` class.